vincentvbh/vincentvbh.github.io/index.md

 Hi, there.
 I'm Vincent Hwang (黃柏文).
 I'm currently a PhD student supervised by [Peter Schwabe](https://cryptojedi.org/peter/index.shtml) (樂岩) at Max Planck Institute for Security and Privacy, and we are currently scheduling the defense.
-See [here](https://vincentvbh.github.io/manuscript.pdf) for the manuscript of my PhD thesis (submitted on 2025-07-06, approved on 2025-10-24).
+See [here](https://vincentvbh.github.io/manuscript.pdf) for the manuscript of my PhD thesis (submitted on 2025-07-06, approved on 2025-10-24, defense scheduled at 2026-04-28).

 During my PhD, I continue with optimizing the number theoretic transforms used in the lattice-based cryptosystems Dilithium, Kyber, NTRU, NTRU Prime, and Saber on the following platforms:
 - Cortex-M3: